What Plans Are in Place For When the Queen Passes?

 The line of succession will change

 As Charles becomes King, William will move up and take the position of heir apparent.
 He’ll likely also take the title Prince of Wales, which is traditionally given to the next-in-line to the throne.
 This would make Kate the Princess of Wales, but because this was Diana’s title, she may opt for another out of respect for her late mother-in-law.
 The Queen’s death would put Will and Kate’s children at second (George), third (Charlotte), and fourth (Louis) in line to the throne.
-Prince Harry will remain below them in fifth place.

 Monarchy will remain, but the Commonwealth is uncertain

 Although there is much debate about what will happen to the monarchy after the long-reigning Elizabeth, chances are everything will stay the same.
 According to a recent poll, almost 70 per cent of Brits are in favour of having a monarchy.
-And with Charles likely to have a short reign due to his age, the monarchy will continue to grow and modernize as the popular younger generation then takes the reigns.
+And with Charles likely to have a short reign due to his age, the monarchy will continue to grow and modernize as the popular younger generation then takes the reins.
 Slightly less clear is what will happen to the Commonwealth, the voluntary association of independent former colonies that accounts for over a third of the world’s population.
 At a Commonwealth meeting in April 2018, the Queen asserted it was her “sincere wish” that Charles carry on as head of the Commonwealth.
 The other government leaders soon agreed, officially announcing to the press he would take her place when she passes.